miguelasd688/4-legged-robot-model/README.md

 Working on python3

--numpy, evdev, pyserial and simple-pid needed to run the robot.
+-numpy, csv , evdev , pyserial and simple-pid needed to run the robot.

 (run: robot_main_RPI.py)
 _______________________________________________________________________

--You can also run its telemetry.
-Pandas and matplotlib needed.
+You can also run its telemetry.

+-Pandas and matplotlib needed.

 (run: run_telemetry.py)
 _______________________________________________________________________